jeromeetienne/learningthreejs.com/source/_posts/2013-06-25-monitor-rendering-performance-within-threejs.md

 [Debugging With Chrome’s Canvas Inspection](http://learningthreejs.com/blog/2013/04/05/debugging-with-chromes-canvas-inspection/).
 [canvas inspection](http://learningthreejs.com/blog/2013/04/05/debugging-with-chromes-canvas-inspection/)
-is directly at webgl level. threex.rendererstats remains at three.js level to give you another kind of informations on the renderer.
+is directly at webgl level. threex.rendererstats remains at three.js level to give you another kind of information on the renderer.

-Lets details those informations
+Lets details those information
 There is 2 sections one for the memory, another for the renderer.
 For the memory, you got